Any project is more enjoyable (and easier to do) when you have the right tools.

 Scissors for Fabric

-You will need a good pair of scissors that you will only use to cut fabric.
+You’ll need a good pair of scissors that will only be used to cut fabric.
 Make sure the blades are long so you can get smooth, even cuts.

 Scissors for Other Stuff

 Cutting anything else with your fabric scissors will dull the blades resulting in uneven cuts and possibly damaging your fabric.

 So, it’s a good idea to have scissors on hand for tasks like cutting patterns and other non-fabric things.

 Storytime: Before I learned there should be a pair of scissors dedicated to cutting only fabric, I used the same pair for everything.

 Over time, it became difficult to cut fabric with them.
 So, I went to the store and ended up buying another pair of scissors that looked exactly like the pair I had.